 Whether you could spend all day combing through spreadsheets joyfully or find yourself overwhelmed with the sheer number of log-ins for all the different accounts you have, we could all benefit from a streamlined financial process.
 Monarch Money offers that and so much more.

-Monarch Money allows users to set goals, create budgets, and track their spending.
+Monarch allows users to set goals, create budgets, and track their spending.
 Plus, you can see your investments and net worth.
 You can even monitor your progress toward your goals and get advice straight from the apps.

-As an added bonus, Monarch Money is equally powerful for couples to use as singles–at no extra cost!
-While it does come with a fee, we think that it's well worth it if you want an all-in-one experience that's ad-free.
-Check out Monarch Money and their free 7-day trial to see if this tool can support your financial journey.
+As a bonus, Monarch is equally powerful for couples to use as singles–at no extra cost!
+While it does come with a fee, we think that it’s well worth it if you want an all-in-one experience that’s ad-free.

 How do you manage your money?
 Did anything stand out from our Monarch Money review?